Skip to main content

 Description: SHAPE America is dedicated to supporting health education and physical education teachers across the country as schools implement reopening plans and continue effective instruction through the school year during the COVID-19 pandemic.
 PE goes hand-in-hand with social and emotional learning as it’s a learning environment where SEL socialization occurs naturally through active play, teamwork, and motor skill development.
 Students learn resilience, problem-solving skills, collaboration,...

-Description: The National Training and Technical Assistance Center for Child, Youth, and Family Mental Health (NTTAC) works to ensure all young people and families get the support they need to thrive.
+Description: The National Training & Technical Assistance Center for Child, Youth, & Family Mental Health (NTTAC) works to ensure all young people and families get the support they need to thrive.
 NTTAC is a SAMHSA-funded initiative to increase the access to, effectiveness of, and dissemination of evidence-based mental health services for young people (ages 0-21) and their families, including young people experiencing serious mental illness or serious emotional disturbance (SMI/SED).
 NTTAC supports a...

-Description: Resource Directory This Northern Virginia Family Resource Directory is provided as a free service to families and professionals by Formed Families Forward with financial support of SCAN of Northern Virginia.
+Description: This Northern Virginia Family Resource Directory is provided as a free service to families and professionals by Formed Families Forward with financial support of SCAN of Northern Virginia.
 The Directory provides information and contact information for organizations, agencies and private practices offering programs, services and other resources for children, youth and families.
-There is a special focus on providers who serve families formed by adoption, foster care and kinship...
+There is a special focus on providers who serve families formed by adoption, foster care and kinship care who are...

 Description: VCU-ACE has resources for families about raising and supporting young children with ASD.
 They also have resources for educators and providers as they learn more about ASD and how to use evidence-based practices.
 For Parents: Raising a child diagnosed with ASD can be confusing and overwhelming.
 Many times, parents and family members struggle to understand the diagnosis, how to support their child's success, and how to problem-solve through challenges.
 Information from our seminars, webcasts, and...